 Companies without a clear set of values may find themselves at a disadvantage when developing ethics programs.
-Ethics programs are most effective when perceived by employees to be “values-driven” rather than simply compliance-driven and values-based programs are most effective in reducing unethical behavior, strengthening employee commitment and making employees more willing to deliver bad news to managers.
-Many companies conduct regular company-wide initiatives that involve employees at all levels of responsibility in renewing company values and updating them when appropriate.
+Ethics programs are most effective when perceived by employees to be “values-driven,” rather than simply compliance-driven and values-based programs are most effective in reducing unethical behavior, strengthening employee commitment and making employees more willing to deliver bad news to managers.
+Many companies conduct regular companywide initiatives that involve employees at all levels of responsibility when renewing company values and updating them when appropriate.

 Secure Visible Commitment From Senior Managers

-Most ethics professionals agree that it is crucial to enlist senior management support if an ethics program is to be successful.
-Senior managers should participate in training sessions, make ethics a regular element in speeches and presentations and align their own behavior with company standards.
+Most ethics professionals agree that it is crucial to enlist senior management support for an ethics program to be successful.
+Senior managers should participate in training sessions, make ethics a regular element in speeches and presentations, and align their own behavior with company standards.
 If employees view an ethics program as merely an effort to protect the reputation of top management, the program may prove more harmful than no program at all.

 Engage the Board of Directors